Sinjin2300/Sinjin2300/README.md

 - 🔭 I recently graduated from the [University of Utah ('Sko Utes)](https://www.utah.edu/) with a Bachelor of Science in Computer Science with an emphasis in Entertainment Arts Engineering (What a mouthful)

-- 🌱 I’m currently learning: **Rust, Cyber Security, Game Development, and Container Orchestration**
+- 🌱 I’m currently learning: **Rust, Cyber Security, Computer Networking, and Game Development**

 - 👨‍💻 All of my projects are available on [my website](https://sinjin.dev/en/projects/)